wangyh082/scBGEDA/README.md

 First, you can run the following code in your command lines:

+python SDDA.py --dataname Adam

+The other parameters including can be provided as you like in your command lines, such as:

-python SDDA.py
+python SDDA.py --dataset Adam --highly_genes 2000

 Then you can will obtain ten mat files in ten random seeds.

-Next, you can run the main.m using Matlab to get the clustering result for "Adam" dataset.
+Next, you can run the main.m using Matlab to get the clustering result for the dataset "Adam" in your command lines:

+matlab main.m --

 Finally, you can achieve the median values of ARI and NMI, respectively.
 # Key Functions